 Nassau is a very small village located in the state of New York.
 With a population of 1,124 people and two constituent neighborhoods, Nassau is the 706th largest community in New York.
-Nassau has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+Much of the housing stock in Nassau was built prior to World War II, making it one of the older and more historic villages in the country.

-Nassau is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Nassau is a village of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Nassau who work in office and administrative support (23.72%), sales jobs (8.53%), and healthcare (8.19%).
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Nassau is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Nassau is a village of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Nassau who work in office and administrative support (20.72%), sales jobs (9.19%), and management occupations (8.83%).

 Overall, Nassau’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.